ymuuuu/TestBlog/PLAN.md

 1. ✅ **Navigation Working:** Fixed and fully functional
 2. ✅ **Preloader Issue:** Resolved with React component
 3. ✅ **All Sections Added:** Homepage 100% complete
-4. 🤔 **Feature Order:** Agreed - Static pages → Dark Mode → RTL → CMS
+4. ✅ **Feature Order:** Agreed - Static pages → Dark Mode → RTL → CMS
+5. ✅ **Rebranding:** Will be done at the very end for easier global changes
+6. ✅ **README:** No documentation files until project completion

 ---